Linux EDR Shell Activities

 Linux Endpoint Detection and Response (EDR) Shell Activities is a method for filtering, sorting, and searching commands executed in shells across your workloads.

 Shell Activities at a Glance

-Shell Activities builds on existing detection capabilities in CWP that look at threats taking place in shells and associated with specific commands.
-CWP already collects and alerts on malicious activity happening in shells.
-The new Shell Activities function takes this same command information and reports 1 month of all commands run in your workloads into a new Activities page of the portal.
+Shell Activities extends Linux EDR's existing detection capabilities for threats occurring in shells and associated with specific commands.
+Linux EDR already collects and alerts on malicious activity happening in shells.
+The Shell Activities function uses this same command information and reports one month's worth of all commands run in your workloads into a new Red Canary Activities page.

 These activities can also be queried via the use of relative timestamps.
 For instance, queries can find activity from the present back to a certain number of hours or days, and between two relative time ranges.

 Activity from between 26 hours ago and 24 hours ago